-"What I was always taking pictures of was not so much the music or the dance, in a strange way," says Adam Friedman, a 53-year-old photographer whose club from the 80s to 2000s are held in Youth Club's photography archive and are part of a group exhibition that opened in east London on the 7th of July.
+"What I was always taking pictures of was not so much the music or the dance, in a strange way," says Adam Friedman, a 53-year-old photographer whose club from the 80s to 2000s are held in Youth Club's photography archive and are part of a group exhibition that opened in east London on July 7.
 "What I was taking pictures of was the joy.
 And I think that's an underrated power.
-That's an antidote to anything bad in the world – it's our kind of superpower."
+That's an antidote to anything bad in the world—it's our kind of superpower."

 Speaking to Adam now, almost 30 years since he returned to London after a spell photographing New York's subcultures and club kids, he sounds as entranced by the sanctuary of the nightclub as he was as a teenager.
 He grew up in north London, he says, picking up an interest in clubs through a fascination with punk and live music.
-A few years later, he cut his teeth photographing people in downtown Manhattan – from his Hispanic neighbours to "the Wall Street guys, throwing their money around in places like Area, spending thousands in a night" – then returned to the brutality of Thatcherism in the UK, in about 1987.
+A few years later, he cut his teeth photographing people in downtown Manhattan—from his Hispanic neighbors to "the Wall Street guys, throwing their money around in places like Area, spending thousands in a night"—then returned to the brutality of Thatcherism in the UK, in about 1987.

 As for the future of club nights, he doesn't sound massively excited to throw in his two cents on the topic.
 "I'm not really sure I'm qualified to answer that," he begins.
 "I think what's happening to club venues in London is what happened to gas stations in London.
 Try filling your car up here.
 Where did the gas stations go?
 They got sold and they're building offices on them.
 That's what happened to the West End, that's what's happening everywhere.
 It just got too tempting not to sell those buildings off."

-The 'Origins East' exhibition, featuring photos by Adam Friedman, Gavin Watson, Teddy Fitzhugh and David Swindells, runs from the 7th of July until the 22nd of August at London's Hoxton Square Bar & Kitchen.
+The 'Origins East' exhibition, featuring photos by Adam Friedman, Gavin Watson, Teddy Fitzhugh and David Swindells, runs from July 7 to August 22 at London's Hoxton Square Bar & Kitchen.